pran-7-5/eco_style/README.md

 Mental aspects(dhyana)
 ________________________________________________
 This is the real game.
-Yes, reading this list is also yuj.
+Yes, reading this list is also Yuj.
 ```

 Mind